Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent/User_manual.md

 Download the parks as polygons in South Carolina; Please extract the park names as a new field when saving the data.

 Download the water bodies in South Carolina.
-(Note that it may a minute to run the generated program to download over 45,000 water body polygons.)
+(Note that it may a while to run the generated program to download over 45,000 water body polygons.)

 Download the major rivers in South Carolina.